SimplGy/api-vcr/README.md

 Run in record mode:

-    node start.js --record=http://api.magicalsailboat.com:8080
+    node start.js --api=http://api.magicalsailboat.com:8080 --record

 If you already have a good data set, either from manual creation or recording, you don't need to proxy requests to the api server or record any new reponses.

 Run in offline playback mode:

-    node start.js
+    node start.js --api=http://api.magicalsailboat.com:8080

 ## Options

 You can specify a port.
 This is useful for running more than once instance.
+The port of the API server is used by default, this keeping proxies straight a little easier if you have remote APIs identified by port.

 Set the port: